twinlogix/typetta/docs/chapters/client/mocking.md

 In some cases, it may be useful to create a ``DAOContext`` that has some real and some mock data sources.
 Every entity associated with a data source instantied with the literal ``'mock'`` will be mocked.

-Below is an example in which a default mongodb database is mocked; the other data source instead is a real mongodb instance.
+Below is an example in which a default MongoDB database is mocked; the other data source instead is a real MongoDB instance.

 ```typescript
 const mongoClient = new MongoClient(process.env.MONGODB_URL!);